nuprobotics/sfm-yule44ka/Readme.md

 **Autotests specs:**
 + Function should be called `resection`
-+ Function should take two images, camera matrix, matches between  and corresponding 3D points as input
++ Function should take two images, camera matrix, matches between image points on the first two images and 3D points as input
 + Function should return projection matrix

 To test your implementation run: